-We aim to ensure that all visitors to Dundee Rep and Scottish Dance Theatre feel welcome.
-Below are some of the ways we make our building accessible to everyone.
+We aim to ensure that all vistors to the Dundee Rep and Scottish Dance Theatre feel welcome.
+Below are some of the way we make our builidng accessible.
+If you have any specific access requests or any questions about your visit please contact our Box Office team on 01382 223530 or [email protected]

 FULL WHEELCHAIR ACCESS